Alejio20/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete: Script delete the file betty
 9-firstdirdeletion: Script delete the directory my_first_directory in /tmp directory
 10-back: Script changes the working directory to the previous one
+11-lists: Script lists all files including hidden files in the order of current directory, parent of working directory and /boot directory